jlgaleazzi/robotsandpencils/README.md

 -- Local installation

-Clone this repository to your local environment. `git clone https://github.com/jlgaleazzi/robotsandpencils.git`\
+Clone the repo: `git clone https://github.com/jlgaleazzi/robotsandpencils.git`

 go to your local repository

-on the terminal type the following command:  `npm install`
+Install with npm:  `npm install`

 open database/config.js
 replace <username> and <password> with your username and password for your mongoDB Server